Bombardment of Valparaíso: Attempts at mediation

-Ultimately, all the attempts at mediation failed, as the chief condition of Admiral Méndez Núñez was the proper salute to the Spanish flag, the return by the Chileans of the captured schooner Covadonga and the immediate payment of a crippling indemnity.
+Ultimately, all the attempts at mediation failed, as the chief condition of Méndez Núñez was the proper salute to the Spanish flag, the return by the Chileans of the captured schooner Covadonga and the immediate payment of a crippling indemnity.
 The talks broke over the matter of the flag salute.
-When General Kilpatrick threatened to defend the port with the US squadron and attack the Spanish fleet, Admiral Méndez Núñez famously responded with, "I will be forced to sink [the US ships], because even if I have one ship left I will proceed with the bombardment.
+When Kilpatrick threatened to defend the port with the US squadron and attack the Spanish fleet, Méndez Núñez responded by stating: "I will be forced to sink [the American ships], because even if I have one ship left I will proceed with the bombardment.
 Spain, the Queen and I prefer honor without ships than ships without honor."
-Consequently the Spanish Admiral, notwithstanding the protest of the diplomatic corps, gave notice on March 27 to all neutrals to evacuate the city.
+Méndez Núñez, notwithstanding the protest of the diplomatic corps, gave notice on March 27 to all neutrals to evacuate the city.